devopshobbies/terraform-associate-exam-tips/part04-commands/README.md

 🌟🌟🌟 <h1 style='color:yellowgreen'>Terraform state backup  </h1>

 By default, terraform init downloads plugins into a subdirectory of the working directory, `.terraform/providers `so that each working directory is self-contained.
+🌟🌟🌟 <h1 style='color:yellowgreen'>to delete all resources</h1>
+‍
+- terraform destroy
+- terraform apply -destroy

+🌟🌟🌟 <h1 style='color:yellowgreen'>terraform fmt -recursive</h1>
+By default, fmt scans the current directory for configuration files and formats them according to the HCP canonical style and format.
+However, if you need it to also scan and format files in sub-directories, you can use the -recursive flag to instruct terraform fmt to also process files in subdirectories.